-Daxim Fall prepares a journey in the eros
+Daxim Fall prepares a journey in the eros of Giovanna Casotto

 Daxim Fall now wants to propose in an exhibition entitled “Journey in the Eros” the transposition of some Giovanna Casotto (famous Italian author of erotic comic strips and water-colors) artworks.
-Waiting for to see how the Second Life creative will interpret her artworks, we have asked to Giovanna Casotto to tell us something about her and her artworks.
+Waiting for to see how the Second Life creative will interpret her artworks, we asked to Giovanna Casotto to tell us something about her and her artworks.
 Very coy and a little attracted by the virtual reality, Giovanna has accepted to answer us the same.

-Giovanna Casotto, well rounded artist
+A well rounded artist